-2.9 Cumulative Form
+3.10 Cumulative Form

-The basic idea, as proposed by [KKS95] (section 4) is the following:
+The basic idea, as proposed by Kim et al. [KKS95] is the following:

-Instead of representing a curve as a sum of basis functions weighted by its control point's position vectors $p_i$ (as it's for example done with Bézier splines (page 39)), they suggest to use the relative difference vectors $\Delta p_i$ between successive control points.
+Instead of representing a curve as a sum of basis functions weighted by its control point's position vectors p_i - as it's for example done with Bézier splines (page 45) - they suggest to use the relative difference vectors Δp_i between successive control points.